kowainik/tomland/README.md

 ```

 Using the `tomland` library, you can write bidirectional converters for these types
-using the following guidelines and helper functions:
+with the following guidelines and helper functions:

-1. If your fields are some simple basic types like `Int` or `Text` you can just
+1. If your fields are some simple primitive types like `Int` or `Text` you can just
    use standard codecs like `Toml.int` and `Toml.text`.
 2. If you want to parse `newtype`s, use `Toml.diwrap` to wrap parsers for
    underlying `newtype` representation.
 3. For parsing nested data types, use `Toml.table`.
-But this requires to specify
+But it requires to specify
    this data type as TOML table in the `.toml` file.
 4. If you have lists of custom data types, use `Toml.list`.
 Such lists are
-   represented as array of tables in TOML.
-If you have lists of primitive types
+   represented as _array of tables_ in TOML.
+If you have lists of the primitive types
    like `Int`, `Bool`, `Double`, `Text` or time types, that you can use
    `Toml.arrayOf` and parse arrays of values.
 5. If you have sets of custom data types, use `Toml.set` or `Toml.HashSet`.
 Such